fafalone/ColorFontLabel/README.md

 ### Known Issues

-- In Design Mode in the twinBASIC IDE, at the time of writing there's a bug where often, but not always, it will show as a black box.
-This does not affect runtime.
-- When running from the twinBASIC IDE, you may see 'continuable exceptions'.
-These can be ignored.
 - In Excel VBA 64bit, and likely other VBA hosts, it does not render in Design Mode.
 - Alignment besides left align may interact poorly with TextAngle values besides 0.